Quick guide

 The decision is simple: add Stóragjá for texture, not spectacle.
 The stop gives you mossy lava walls, a narrow rift, geothermal water below, and a more local-feeling pause beside Reykjahlíð.
 It is much smaller than Lake Mývatn, Dimmuborgir, Hverir Geothermal Area, or Dettifoss.

-A local Iceland travel editor would add Stóragjá for a repeat visitor, a photographer, or a self-driver already spending unhurried time around Mývatn.
-The same editor would cut it from a tight first trip where Goðafoss, Grjótagjá, Dimmuborgir, or Dettifoss still needs room.
+Add Stóragjá for a repeat visitor, a photographer, or a self-driver already spending unhurried time around Mývatn.
+Leave it out of a tight first trip when Goðafoss, Grjótagjá, Dimmuborgir, or Dettifoss still needs room.

 Worth the stop?